marco-bolo/wp1-FAQ/README.md

 The spreadsheets that you collect the metadata and possibly also the metadata will become the dataset that you publish, together with any other explanatory text files or spreadsheets (see FAQ A3).

 Step 1: make sure your (data and metadata) spreadsheets are filled in and formatted as explained in FAQ A,B,C,D,E.

 Step 2: spreadsheets need to be published as CSV format, not as excel (xlsx) or other proprietary formats.
-When doing so, pay attention to the advice in FAQ I.
+When doing so, pay attention to the advice in [FAQ I](#i-excelgoogle-to-csv).

 Step 3: decide where you want to publish your data → you can ask WP1 for advice.
 When we say “publish”, we do not mean a scientific journal, we mean a public database or archive (OBIS, PANGAEA, etc).

 Step 4: make sure that your metadata description of that dataset is as complete as that publisher allows.

 Step 5: enter the URL/DOI and other details of that publication on the WP2,3,4 or 5 googlesheet:https://drive.google.com/drive/folders/1L7Kpz75q0rh6hjZdc7365VV1_Yb07jmi.

 #### 2. What steps do I take when publishing my data as derived from already-published data

 Any data created in MBO will need to be published as a dataset in an archive/repository; this will include data created by you from source data, e.g. by processing through some software, or by having selected/combined subsets, or by having done QC on some source data, etc.

-Where those data are spreadsheets, remember to include a metadata spreadsheet (FAS A3) and possibly an explanatory and provenance (FAQ F5) text file.
+Where those data are spreadsheets, remember to include a metadata spreadsheet ([FAQ A3](#3-formatting-a-spreadsheet-when-i-have-to-give-units--controlled-vocabulary-terms--common-information-over-and-over-again)) and possibly an explanatory and provenance ([FAQ F5](#5-how-can-i-provide-provenance-information)) text file.

 It will be necessary to describe the provenance of those published datasets.
 Often this is not fully accommodated in online archives, so you should take the approach of writing this into a text file and publishing that file along with your datasets.
-See FAQ F.
+See [FAQ F](#f-provenance).

-Remember also to publish any code created under MBO (see FAQ G1).
+Remember also to publish any code created under MBO (see [FAQ G1](#1-what-information-about-software-do-i-need-to-document)).

 #### 3. What steps do I take when publishing my data (as derived from NOT already-published data)